By Glen Sparks

-The site of a still Ruth probably struck many of them odd.
-Did the Babe ever stay still for long in life?
+The site of a forever-still Ruth probably struck many of them odd.
+Did the Babe ever stay still in life?
 One of his New York Yankee teammates, Ping Bodie, said, “I didn’t room with Babe Ruth.
 I roomed with his suitcase.”
 (This quote is attributed to most of Ruth’s roommates over the years.)

 He did things big.
 “I swing big,” he said.
 “I like to live as big as I can.”
 He made headlines.
 “Babe Hits 60th Home Run of Season.”
 “Sultan of Swat Slams No. 714.”
 He did the improbable.
 In 1920, the Bambino blasted 54 home runs, more than any one team in the American League hit that year.
 He did the controversial.
-“He called a shot in the World Series!” … “No, he didn’t!”
+“He called a shot in the World Series!” some insisted… “No, he didn’t!” many cried.